What is sales enablement and why should you care?

 Why Don't Sales and Marketing Teams Get Along?

-Marketing works at the top of the funnel while sales works at the bottom of the funnel.
+Marketing works at the top of the funnel while selling works at the bottom of the funnel.

 They tend to follow the rules because they are spending big dollars on big campaigns to make a big impact so they don't want anyone going rogue on them and blowing up a major ad spend or media buy.